SandyRodger/JS235_asynchronous_JS_with_APIs/README.md

 - Read API Documentation

 ### [3	HTTP Review](https://launchschool.com/lessons/1b723bd0/assignments/ad1bafe7)

+- video: client/server request response cycle.
+  -first step: create a request (usually prompted by user event)
+  - user types in URL, this creates a request.
+Request:
+    - domain name is not used in the request
+    - request type = GET
+    - path: `/tasks`
+    - paramenters: `?due=today`
+  - When the server receives the request it begins working with the data:
+  - Then sends a response:
+    - Status: 200 OK
+    - Headers: content-type: text/html
+    - Body: <html><body>...

+- practice problems:
+  - 1. What are the required components of an HTTP request?
+What are the additional optional components?
+       - HTTP method
+       - path
+       - also HTTP version
+       - the rest is optional (paramenters, headers, message body)
+- 2. What are the required components of an HTTP response?
+What are the additional optional components?
+     - Status line with status code
+     - headers & body are optional
+- 3. What determines whether a request should use GET or POST as its HTTP method?
+     - Get for retrieving data, POST for sending data
 ### [4	Book: Working with Web APIs](https://github.com/SandyRodger/launch_school_books/edit/main/working_with_web_APIs.md)

 # [Working with Web APIs](https://launchschool.com/books/working_with_apis)